 Do you have a modern building that you love?

-Art Deco by the Sea until 14 June
+Art Deco by the Sea extended to September 20

 The Sainsbury Centre plays host to special exhibitions that come from outside the collection the latest of these is Art Deco by the Sea a celebration of the art and architecture of the British Coast in the 1920’s and 1930’s.
 We shall definitely be paying this a visit during the Easter holidays.